Manamama/Ubuntu_Scripts_1/README.md

 # Ubuntu_Scripts_1
-Semi-private scripts, mostly for bash jobs in GitHub, Google, Microsoft platforms; some Remote Desktop shells or configurations; or system info for LLMs.
+Semi-private scripts, mostly for bash jobs in brand new GitHub, Google, Microsoft platforms; some Remote Desktop shells or configurations; or system info for LLMs.

 Tip for myself: